djadiya/swan-testautomation/README.md

 Run testfsm test which utilizes showmpls.template: python3 textfsm_module.py

 ==================

-Testing method for logs: Collect part of docker logs corresponding to performating action.
+Testing method for logs: Collect part of docker logs corresponding to performaing action.

 Used part of docker logs collected to verify action performed based tests.

 Taking action ("bash docker restart SwanAgent") and saving docker logs corresponding to it in /tmp/new/dockerlogs.log on each device: